The Toxic Effect of Improvisation on a Consulting Firm’s Performance

 Left unchecked, the negative impacts of improvisation compound.
 Every new project adds complexity.
 Complexity corrodes efficiency, erodes profitability, and stalls growth.

-A strong, outcome-driven, issue-led, and client-focused value proposition is a way to put a consulting firm back on track.
+A strong, outcome-driven, issue-led, and client-specific consulting value proposition is a way to put a consulting firm back on track.
 To grow by design.
 Proposition-driven strategies contain improvisation.
 They use flexibility to power predictable growth through continuous optimisation of resources and processes.

 Improvisation should not run the show.
 Consulting growth can not be at the mercy of a couple of big projects or tied to a handful of clients.
-Consulting firms that find themselves in this position need to press the brakes and go back to the drawing board – value proposition design.
+Consulting firms that find themselves in this position need to press the brakes and go back to the value proposition drawing board.

 Interested in receiving all our learnings to build a better consulting firm?